 Plumcots, like other stonefruit, are best enjoyed fresh at their peak of ripeness.
 They may also be baked, roasted, sauteed, pureed or cooked into jams and compotes.
 Complimentary flavors include vanilla, nutmeg, tropical fruits, peaches, cherries, citrus and chile.
 Other favorable pairings include pork, lamb, crudo-style fish and shellfish, basil, almonds and blackberries.
 To store fresh plumcots, refrigerate ripe fruit for three to five days.

 Though there is prior evidence of fruits with both plum and apricot parentage, the botanist and horticulturist, Luther Burbank is credited with developing the first Plumcot.
 Burbank is considered a pioneer of agricultural science.
 He developed over 800 different varieties of plants, his greatest legacies, the now-ubiquitous Russet potato and the Santa Rosa plum.
 He is also credited with spurring the passage of the 1930 Plant Patent Act, which allowed plant breeders to patent new varieties.
 Though Burbank passed away four years before it became law, he received 16 posthumous plant patents, one of which was for the Plumcot.
 Plumcots thrive in climates such as the San Joaquin Valley, where winter time temperatures are cool but not cold and the summer season is long, warm and dry.

 Recipes that include Plumcot.
 One is easiest, three is harder.

-People have spotted Plumcot using the Specialty Produce app for iPhone and Android.
+People have shared Plumcot using the Specialty Produce app for iPhone and Android.